 We learned how to create railings in Revit model.
 Now we will work on different view type in this tutorial.

-You are already familiar with the concept of ceiling plans aren’t you?
+You are already familiar with the concept of ceiling plans, aren’t you?
 Imagine we are actually inside a room.
 When you see below, you will see the floor plan.
 And if you see above you, you will see the ceiling plan.
-There are some objects you only see in this plans.
+There are some objects you only see in these plans.
 And so the other way: some ceiling hosted objects can’t be seen on your floor plan.

 Now open your 2nd floor ceiling plan.

 You will see our roof fascia appear in this view.
-It was placed above 2nd floor, so we can see it.
-But we don’t need roof fascia appear in this plan.
+It was placed above the 2nd floor, so we can see it.
+But we don’t need roof fascia to appear in this plan.
 Select the roof fascia.
 Now hide it by click hide>elements from your contextual ribbon.

 Hiding this roof fascia will hide it not only for viewing.
 But will also disappear when you plot it.
-Now activate ceiling tool.
+Now activate the ceiling tool.

 Move your pointer to your plan.
 You should see now Revit is trying to find rooms and highlight it.
-Move your pointer where you want to be place it.
+Move your pointer where you want to place it.
 Click your mouse.